 SafetyWing is cheap, easy, and admin-free: just sign up lickety-split so you can get back to it!

 Click the button below to learn more about SafetyWing’s setup or read our insider review for the full tasty scoop.

 Final Thoughts on Hostels in the Lake District

 Whether you want to scale England’s highest mountain, Scafell Pike, learn about pencils at one of the Derwent Pencil Museums – one of the more bizarre museums in the UK or spend your days walking along ridges and photographing stunning views, the Lake District is for you.
 And happily, there’s a hostel for you in there somewhere!

 I’d usually remind you that if you were having trouble deciding between these ten impressive properties, to go for my top recommended hostel in the Lake District, Kendal Hostel.
 However, it’s not that simple this time.
 If you don’t have a set itinerary in mind, sure, go for it.

 Rather than basing your choice solely on your travel style, look at the location, too.
 And don’t expect too much in the way of backpacker party hostels in the Lakes – that’s really not what it’s about here.
 Instead, these hostels will allow you to reconnect with nature and disconnect from pretty much everything else.
 Some of them don’t even have Wi-Fi!

 Have you been to the Lake District?
-If so, we'd love to hear about your trip in the comments below.
-Let us know where you stayed and your best tips for travelling to the Lakes on a budget.
+If so, I’d love to hear about your trip in the comments below.
+Let me know where you stayed and your best tips for travelling to the Lakes on a budget.